 But in reality, it’s closer to $150.
 Why the discrepancy?
 Because there’s opportunity cost; you could be making interest on that money.

 While NPV calculations are usually used for business finances, they can also be useful for personal financial decisions.
+Note that I also discussed how to use Google Sheets Goal Seek to create a what-if analysis for your business.

 Calculating the Value of Capital Expenses with NPV